FihlaTV/Electrical-mag/README.md

 ### Installing

-Scan this QR code and follow the instructions
+Scan this QR code and follow the instructions (Coming soon!)

 Finish the installation and you are good to go